All posts

 1. Epic

-The first version of the browser was released in 2010.
-Epic changed engines several times.
-Now it works on the basis of Chromium.
-It is implemented in versions for Windows, mac OS and Android.
-Features of Epic, which provide a high level of privacy:
+The first release of this browser was in 2010.
+Epic has changed its engine several times.
+It currently runs on the Chromium base.
+It is available for Windows, macOS, and Android.
+The features of Epic that ensure a high level of confidentiality are:

-• Local storage of site visit history.
+• Local storage of browsing history.

 • Support for a limited set of browser extensions.